-Division of Student Affairs > Title IX > Rights and Options for Survivors > Reporting to Public Safety
+Division of Student Affairs > Gender Equity > Rights and Options for Survivors > Reporting to Public Safety

 Public Safety is available 24 hours a day, seven days a week and should be used for emergency response, crime reporting, and crime victim assistance.